codacy/pulse-user-docs/docs/one-click-integrations.md

 ### Configuring how Pulse detects deployments {: id="deployment-detection-strategy"}

-The Pulse GitHub integration supports two strategies to detect and measure deployments in your repositories:
+Optionally, the Pulse GitHub integration can use one of two strategies to automatically detect and measure deployments in your repositories:

 -   **Pull requests merged to default branch** (default strategy)